jatin69/codechef-contest-calendar/readme.md

   - We've configured it to run once a day at 00:00

 To share the calendar, simply share the public calendar link (can be found in your calendar settings)

+### Part 4 - Setting up slack notifications

+Websites usually changes their structure often.
+Even minor changes like adding newlines can break scrapers.
+And our scraper runs unmonitored once a day.
+We would like to setup a slack notification for when the cron run fails, so we know something has gone wrong.
+In most case, runs will fail when there has been changes to codechef website contest page.

+I'll use [this](https://github.com/voxmedia/github-action-slack-notify-build) handy github action to create slack notifications.
+You might want to skim through its readme.

+- step 1 : setting up the slack app
+  - To use this GitHub Action, you'll need a [Slack bot token](https://api.slack.com/docs/token-types).
+A bot token must be associated with a Slack app, so we will need to create a slack app.
+  - **Login to slack** Login to slack with a email id.
+Create a slack workspace if you don't already have one.
+Create a channel in it with name `codechef-contest-calendar`.
+  - **Create an app.** Go to [Slack's developer site](https://api.slack.com/) then click "Create an app".
+Name the app anything and make sure your just desoired Slack workspace is selected under "Development Slack Workspace".
+  - **Add a Bot user.** Browse to the "Bot users" page listed in the sidebar.
+Name your bot "codechef-calendar-bot" (you can change this later) and leave the other default settings as-is.
+  - **Set an icon for your bot.** Browse to the "Basic information" page listed in the sidebar.
+Scroll down to the section titled "Display information" to set an icon.
+  - **Install your app to your workspace.** At the top of the "Basic information" page, you can find a section titled "Install your app to your workspace".
+Click on it, then use the button to complete the installation.
+- step 2 : adding the bot token to github secrets
+  - **Obtain the bot token** Browse to "Install apps" in your app setting and you'll find the Bot User OAuth Access Token.
+Bot user token strings begin with `xoxb-`.
+  - Add this token to the github project secrets.
+Same as we did earlier with decryption key of our secrets. name the key as `SLACK_BOT_TOKEN` and value is the string starting from `xoxb-`
+- step 3 : Invite your bot to your slack channel
+  - Go to channel details for the channel we just create in step 1
+  - Scroll down, go to add people, type the name of your bot ( `codechef-calendar-bot` in our case ) and add it to channel.
+We've now added the bot to our channel.
+- step 4 : That's all
+  - This token will be used in the already written workflow yml file.
+  - Now you'll immediately receive notification if your cron job run fails anyday.

 </details>